miquido/futura/README.md

 You can also use Carthage with a little less flexibility.

 ```
-github "miquido/futura" ~> 2.1
+github "miquido/futura" ~> 2.0
 ```

 You can even use CocoaPods, but since this library hasn't been added yet to the official CocoaPods spec repository you must point to it explicitly.

 ```
-pod 'Futura', :git => 'https://github.com/miquido/futura.git', :tag => '2.1.0'
+pod 'Futura', :git => 'https://github.com/miquido/futura.git', :tag ~> '2.0'
 ```

 ## What it is exactly?

 Futura consists of a set of tools that helps you manage asynchronous and concurrent code.

-### Lock

-There are two helpers here.
-Easy to use pthread_mutex wrapper (Mutex) and even easier to use RecursiveLock based on it.
-Both are used internally to provide fast and reliable synchronization.

 ### Worker

 Worker is a fundamental tool of Futura.
-It is abstraction on execution of tasks that allows to use any kind of threading solution.
+It is an abstraction on execution of tasks that allows using any kind of threading solution.
 If you need any custom scheduling or thread implementation you can conform to Worker protocol and use that one in your code base.
 There is no implicit or forced usage of any concrete Worker across all tools (with one exception).
 Proper usage of workers allows you to write completely synchronous unit tests.
 No more XCTestExpectation or timeouts, just look how Futura is tested internally.

+### Synchronization

+There are two helpers here.
+Easy to use pthread_mutex wrapper (Mutex) and even easier to use RecursiveLock based on it.
+Both are used internally to provide fast and reliable synchronization.

+### Atomics

+Currently, there is only one atomic here.
+It is easy to use atomic_flag wrapper - AtomicFlag.

 ### Future

-For tasks that are performed only once, there is a nice promise implementation.
+For tasks that are performed only once, there is a nice and performant promise implementation.
 It enables you to make your code better organized and easier to read.
-Specially useful when dealing with network requests, database transactions and other one time tasks.
+Especially useful when dealing with network requests, database transactions, and other one time tasks.

 ### Signal

-If you have continous stream of data or unpredictable events you should use Signal.
-It allows you to react on events or transform data that comes asynchronously.
+If you have continuous stream of data or unpredictable events you should use Signal.
+It allows you to react to events or transform data that comes asynchronously.
 It works really nice for handling user interactions or network data streams.
+Note here that it is not Rx implementation, it is not compatible and behaves differently than it.

+### FuturaTest

+It is a set of tools and extensions that help writing unit tests.
+You can use it to simplify asynchronous code tests (i.e. asyncTest extension for XCTestCase) or even make it synchronous in some cases (with TestWorker support).
+A lot of those tools are used to perform tests internally.

 ## How to get involved?

 Since Futura is open source project you can feel invited to make it even better.
 If you have found any kind of bug please make an issue.
-If any part of documentation is missing or not comperhensive propose some change or describe it using issue.
-If you feel that there is smoething can be done better just fork this repository and propose some changes!
+If any part of the documentation is missing or not comprehensive propose some change or describe it using issue.
+If you feel that there is something can be done better just fork this repository and propose some changes!

 ## License